RucksP/Instant_Melee/README.md

 ## Things that might cause this program to not work

-Being on Linux or Mac
+Being on Linux or Mac\n
 Opening Dolphin by just clicking on it when the instant_melee is open (it will still work, but a 2nd dolphin window will open and instant_melee may exit)
 Not having the adapter plugged in when the instant_melee was started Having an incorrect path in config.txt